fjcoding/AT-BC-LAT-01/README.md

 1. Create a folder named `keys` at the same level of the project folder.
 2. Ask for the database key.
 3. Download the provided database key.
-4. Put the key inside the folder `keys`.
+4. Store the key inside the folder `keys`.